 - Convener of Education of Edinburgh City Council,

 - COSLA spokesperson on Education.

-Ewan was co-chair of the Edges of Care workgroup for the Independent Care Review, an experience which inspired him to apply to be on the Promise Oversight Board.
+Ewan was co-chair of the Edges of Care workgroup for the Independent Care Review, an experience which inspired him to apply to be on The Oversight Board.

 Doctor Helen Whincup